Sylvain-Bugat/standalone-jetty-war-skeleton/src/site/markdown/index.md

 # Standalone Jetty WAR skeleton

-Standalone Jetty WAR skeleton is an autonomous war which launch an embeded Jetty with JSP and JSTL support.
+Standalone Jetty WAR skeleton is an autonomous war which launch an embedded Jetty with JSP and JSTL support.

 ***